scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/10 - API Gateway.md

 2. **Route Request:** The API gateway analyzes the request and routes it to the appropriate service (e.g., web server, order processing service, user authentication service).
 3. **Aggregate Responses:** If a request requires multiple services, the API gateway combines the responses before sending them back to the user.

-## **Fun Fact**

-The name "API Gateway" is quite literal\!
-Just like a physical gateway controls and directs traffic, an API gateway directs incoming requests to the correct destination, ensuring a smooth and organized flow.

 ## **Benefits of Using an API Gateway**

 * **Centralized Management:** Provides a single point of control for all API requests.